 We are certified by the National Committee for Quality Assurance as a Patient-Centered Medical Home.
 As such, we offer a wide array of services and strive to limit the number of places you have to go to get your medical care.
 From wellness visits to management of chronic diseases to acute care needs, we have you covered.
-We offer in-house lab, electrocardiography, Holter monitors, sleep studies, Allergy Testing and Treatment, Travel Medicine and Immunizations, Bone Densitometry, an After-Hourse Nurse Line, and access to your information via our Patient Portal.
+We offer in-house lab, electrocardiography, Holter monitors, sleep studies, Allergy Testing and Treatment, Travel Medicine and Immunizations, an After-Hourse Nurse Line, and access to your information via our Patient Portal.
+We are also very pleased to offer both an On-Site Dietitian and an On-Site Counselor.

 The Patient-Centered Medical Home is a term used to describe a team-based approach to healthcare.
 Our office serves as the central location for all your healthcare needs.
 The goals of the Patient-Centered Medical Home are better access to health care, increased satisfaction, improved health, and reduced overall healthcare costs.